The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 2. Disparate Systems

-Your sales and marketing teams could use hundreds of tools to run their motions.
+Your sales and marketing teams could use hundreds of tools to run their operations.

 What’s the result?
 A list of tech tools the size of a Cheesecake Factory menu for your marketing operations team to deal with.

-Data accuracy is everything for marketing and sales activities – especially those that require a handoff.
+Data accuracy is everything for marketing and sales activities – especially those that involve handoffs.
 And the more tools you have, the lower the chances are that your data is reliable.

 Too many systems can lead to: